natemcmaster/CommandLineUtils/docs/docs/arguments.md

         var firstNameArg = app.Argument("first name", "the first name of the person") .IsRequired();
-        var lastNameArg = app.Argument("first name", "the first name of the person");
+        var lastNameArg = app.Argument("last name", "the last name of the person");

         app.OnExecute(() =>
         {